-... companies, teams, and individuals bring things to Done (see Definition of Done) by working together on them.
+... organizations, teams, and individuals bring things to Done (see Definition of Done) by working together on them.
 While it is the Product Owner’s responsibility to order the Product Backlog to maximize value delivery, it is the responsibility of the Development Team to order the implementation of the Sprint Backlog to maximize flow of production.
 (See Developer-Ordered Work Plan.)

 ✥ ✥ ✥

 Working on too many things at once can radically reduce individual effectiveness, team velocity, or enterprise well-being.
 It can cripple velocity and can sometimes reduce it to zero.
 If everyone is working on their own thing individually, they are unlikely to help each other and, in the long term, learn from each other.

 The personal preferences of a team member and impediments in the work environment often cause scattered effort.
 A team working on multiple items at once results in excessive work in process, low process efficiency and associated delays.

 Work in process (WIP), work in progress (WIP), goods in process, or in-process inventory are a company's partially finished goods waiting for completion and eventual sale or the value of these items.
 These items are either just being fabricated or waiting for further processing in a queue or a buffer storage.
 The term is used in production and supply chain management.